jns-w/table-dat/README.md

 element to switch between light and dark modes.
 Always search for hex values in the file to reuse colors before adding new ones into the stylesheet.

-### Tailwind & Sass the Balancing Act

-Tailwind is great for it's one lining and convenience of use.
-However, for many aspects of styling like responsive design and reusablility it starts to fall short.
-This project aims to use the best of both worlds of Tailwind & CSS.
-Tailwind can and should be used for plain simple elements, typically one-offs and static items, think wrapper divs with just `flex justify-center` we do not want these short classes to overpopulate our CSS files.
-Whereas we use Sass for complex responsive and/or highly reusable styling declarations.

-A good rule of thumb is to use Tailwind for up to _max of 6 classes_ per element.
-If you find yourself using more than 6 classes or repeating yourself, consider using CSS definitions instead.
-Avoid large paragraphs of repeated Tailwind classes.

 ### Use "px" for styling

 Why use "px" when "rem" is considered best practice?
 This project uses postcss-pxtorem plugin to convert all px to rem